CAUTION: These homemade flour tortillas could cause marital strife.

 Please don’t ever buy flour tortillas again.

 The few minutes you spend rolling homemade flour tortillas are absolutely worth the effort.
+I use this kitchen scale to measure out 1 oz portions.
+Then press between two plates.
+(This tortilla press is on my wish list.)

 I always make a triple batch when I make these, because it’s less work and clean up in the long run.
 Plus I can stick the extras in the freezer and have them ready for a super fast dinner whenever I need them.